PhrozenIO/SharpShellPipe/README.md

 Exercise caution if you decide to use this project in a production environment; it was not designed for such use.
 Proceed at your own risk.
 The primary aim of this project is to illustrate a well-known network evasion detection technique that will soon be featured on the [Unprotect Project](https://unprotect.it/) website.

+## Usage

+### Server

+`SharpShellPipe.exe`

+This is the computer you wish to access to.

+### Client

+`SharpShellPipe.exe --client`

+You will be prompted to enter the name of the computer you wish to connect to the one hosting the **SharpShellPipe** Server.
+To connect to the local machine, you can either enter `.` or simply press the Enter key.

 ---

 # Disclaimer